tttp/srs0/README.md

-# srs2
+# Sender Rewriting Scheme (SRS)

-**srs2** is a Node.js implementation of the Sender Rewriting Scheme (SRS), a mechanism to prevent SPF-related email delivery issues when forwarding emails.
+**srs0** is a Node.js implementation of the Sender Rewriting Scheme (SRS), a mechanism to prevent SPF-related email delivery issues when forwarding emails.

 ## Description